 If you start thinking about things from the person on the other end’s perspective, you’ll quickly realize that time is the most important metric to optimize for.

 Your customers have very little time to give you, even if they are huge fans of your business.
-Additionally, there’s all these apps and websites waging war on their attention spans each day.
+Additionally, there are all these apps and websites waging war on their attention spans each day.
 Reading a message from a friend on Facebook probably feels way more enticing to them than answering your boring survey.

 You need to focus on saving as much time as possible.
 And if you can do it correctly people will start to love you for it.